Is the King James Bible the Best Version?

 These people won’t be saved if they never believed Jesus.
 I’m not grouping them all together and saying they’re not saved, but many have believed a book instead of Jesus.
 There’s a huge difference.

 Muslims worship their religious book on the same level as their god.
 They literally see the Quran as we see Christ.
 You could be killed for destroying it when Islam is walked out in its purest form based on the words in the Quran.
-The word Islam means submit.
+The word Islam means submission.
 It does not mean peace.
 For Christians, this cultish behavior of book worshiping is no more prevalent with any version of the Bible than with the King James translation.
 I’ve never seen anything like it with any other version.

 Here are some common phrases I’ve had spout at me over the years: